Welcome to the Neurodiversity Community of Practice (N-CoP)

 They support students needing a quiet area to avoid sensory overload or seek sensory input.
 The rooms are ideal for neurodivergent students and are open to all students during public access hours.

-This initiative is a collaboration with the Flinders Neurodivergent Study Support and Advocacy (FNSSA) club.
+A key group responsible for getting these spaces established is the Flinders Neurodivergent Study Support and Advocacy (FNSSA) club.

 For more information, support, or inquiries, contact our team: